scottclowe/pytorch-experiment-template/README.rst

         ssh USERNAME@v.vectorinstitute.ai -N -L 8887:gpu026:47201

-   You need to replace USER with your Vector username, gpu026 with the node your job is running on, and 47201 with the port number from the previous step.
+   You need to replace USERNAME with your Vector username, gpu026 with the node your job is running on, and 47201 with the port number from the previous step.
-   In this example, the local port being forwarded to is 8887.
+   In this example, the local port which the notebook is being forwarded to is port 8887.

 #.
 Open a browser on your local machine and navigate to http://localhost:8887
    (or whatever port you chose in the previous step).::